michelenatale/Cryptography/C-Abi-Bridge-Aot/readme.md

 - Secure memory utilities

 The library is compiled as a **NativeAOT single‑file** DLL, making it extremely fast to load, dependency‑free, and safe to distribute.

 ---

+## Getting Started

+To explore the project:

+1. Clone the repository
+2. Open the solution in Visual Studio or JetBrains Rider
+3. Build the `C-Abi-Bridge-Aot` project using the provided publish profiles
+4. Run the C++, C#, or VB.NET tests to see the bridge in action
+5. Review the documentation under `/Docs/TechnicalReference` for detailed architecture and usage information

+This gives you a complete end‑to‑end view of how the C‑ABI bridge is built, published, and consumed across languages.

+---